bernardosulzbach/bernardosulzbach.github.io/random/computational-photography.md

 ## Lack of standardization

-Image forensics lacks terminology standardization as of 2015.
+Image forensics is an area that lacks terminology standardization.

 # Filtering of non-uniformly sample signals

 Some applications are better defined using non-uniform sampling.
-Through High-order recursive filters, one can obtain practically unlimited control over the filtering kernel.
+Through high-order recursive filters, one can obtain practically unlimited control over the filtering kernel.

 Recursive filters have several advantages, such as the linear time complexity